newatoms/beta/projects/science-of-images/post.md

 Stating that effective images can communicate messages powerfully isn't exactly cutting-edge.
 So then why is it that so many bloggers love to use pictures of pretty latte art?
 Not only are they boring, they don’t say anything about the written content.

-Right, so how to find that million dollar image?
-According to [Haje Jan Kamps](https://medium.com/@Haje/your-press-release-needs-images-22a70ac3e1b1#.dlo0ykfq4), "the best [images] are something people can relate to in one way or another, which usually means that *the images need to tell part of the story*."
+So how to find that million dollar image?
+According to [Haje Jan Kamps](https://medium.com/@Haje/your-press-release-needs-images-22a70ac3e1b1#.dlo0ykfq4),
+> the best [images] are something people can relate to in one way or another, which usually means that *the images need to tell part of the story*.

 That's a good start, but doesn't offer much practical information.
 Luckily, we can always rely on science.

 ## Appeal